City Manager replacement in Newport Beach — as of July 2018

 Background – Current Manager’s Employment Status:

-Dave Kiff was promoted and appointed to the position of City Manager at a special closed session meeting of the City Council on August 18, 2009, and apparently started work in that position on September 12, 2009.
+The current City Manager, Dave Kiff, was promoted and appointed to that position at a special closed session meeting of the City Council on August 18, 2009, and apparently started work as City Manager on September 12, 2009.
 He had previously served as one of the prior Manager’s two Deputies.

 Despite having mutually agreed to this evergreen arrangement in 2017, Mr. Kiff is said to have privately let the Council know he would not likely continue beyond the initial, April 25, 2019, anniversary of the contract.